 Emagine Theaters is a Midwestern chain showing the biggest movies on giant screens, with comfy lounge chairs and an array of concession and dining options.
 They have locations in Royal Oak, Birmingham, Rochester Hills and Canton, but if you want to see a movie on the biggest screen in Michigan, check out the Novi location.
 Emagine definitely buys into the experiential model of movie-going, so it is a bit of an indulgence, but no worries — tickets are not outrageously expensive and a matinee is affordable.

-This is a fun little art house cinema located inside of a former school in Midtown Detroit.
+This is a fun little art house cinema located inside of a former furniture store in Midtown Detroit.
 The theaters are non-traditional, often with varied seating like cushioned chairs and couches.
 Seeing a movie here sort of feels like getting a group of friends together and setting up a projector, even more so during their Rocky Horror Picture Show screenings around Halloween.
 The main theater has a big enough screen and great picture, and the concessions offer bottled soda, delicious popcorn and candy.
 Visit here to see some of the best indie and foreign movies of the moment and then take a walk through Midtown and reminisce.

 Landmark Theaters is a nationwide movie theater company showing some of the most acclaimed and popular indie and foreign films in the industry.
 The Main Art Theater is, funnily enough, located right in front of Emagine Royal Oak off of Main Street, creating a little movie mecca right on Main St. The Main Art Theater has a classic vibe, with red curtains and floor lights lining the lobby and theaters.
 The coolest aspect of this venue is its commitment to midnight screenings of cult and classic films every Friday and Saturday night.
 You can check out the scheduled showings on their website and of course they always advertise on the classic marquee.

 Ford Drive In Theatre